publicdocs/uscode/assets/md/titles/usc42/us/usc/t42/ch85/schI/ptC/spti/m__us_usc_t42_s7470.md

  __Guidance Document__

     [Pub.
-L. 95–95, title I, § 127(c)][/us/pl/95/95/s127/c], Aug.
+L. 95–95, title I][/us/pl/95/95/tI], § 127(c), Aug.
 7, 1977, [91 Stat.
 741][/us/stat/91/741], required Administrator, not later than 1 year after Aug.
 7, 1977, to publish a guidance document to assist States in carrying out their functions under part C of title I of the Clean Air Act (this part) with respect to pollutants for which national ambient air quality standards are promulgated.

  __Study and Report on Progress Made in Program Relating to Significant Deterioration of Air Quality__

     [Pub.
-L. 95–95, title I, § 127(d)][/us/pl/95/95/s127/d], Aug.
+L. 95–95, title I][/us/pl/95/95/tI], § 127(d), Aug.
 7, 1977, [91 Stat.
 742][/us/stat/91/742], directed Administrator, not later than 2 years after Aug.
 7, 1977, to complete a study and report to Congress on progress made in carrying out part C of title I of the Clean Air Act (this part) and the problems associated in carrying out such section.

 ----------